Endoscopic Ultrasound (EUS)

 Now, due to recent advancements in endoscopic ultrasound (EUS), liver imaging, shear wave measurement, contrast harmonic imaging, liver biopsy and portal pressure gradient measurement can be accomplished under EUS-guidance.

-• Increased number of liver-focused endoscopic procedures
+- Increased number of liver-focused endoscopic procedures

-• Advances in endoscopic evaluation of the liver
+- Advances in endoscopic evaluation of the liver

-• Advances in hepatology requiring liver assessment and histology
+- Advances in hepatology requiring liver assessment and histology

 It would be most ideal if the assessment and treatment of liver disease and portal hypertension could be performed and assimilated by the primary liver/gastrointestinal (GI) specialist.
 We see this integration among specialists in esophageal and pancreaticobiliary diseases.
 It should be no different in hepatology.”

-– Dr. Kenneth J. Chang, Gastroenterologist
+– Dr. Kenneth J. Chang

 Dr. Kenneth J. Chang is a consultant to the Olympus Corporation, its subsidiaries and/or its affiliates.

-Why is Endo-Hepatology important?
+Why is endohepatology important?

-Of people with NAFLD have NASH
+Of people with MASLD

-NASH is a severe progression of unmanaged NAFLD.
-Approximately 16% of people with NAFLD or 5% of the U.S. population is affected by NASH.7
+MASH is a severe progression of unmanaged MASLD.
+Approximately 25% of people with MASLD are affected by MASH.7

-Of people with NASH may have cirrhosis
+may have cirrhosis

 Virtual Medical Expert Training: EUS Liver Evaluation

-Participants of the course are instructed on the safe and effective use of Olympus® Endoscopic Ultrasound (EUS) equipment through didactics and live-case observations.
+Participants of the course are instructed on the safe and effective use of Olympus Endoscopic Ultrasound (EUS) equipment through didactics and live-case observations.
 This program includes advanced EUS applications related to liver disease.

 Clinical Support